 - 38% allow some employees to work some regular paid hours at home on a regular basis

-Given this new reality of a modern, physically disconnected workforce, there are two key issues to be aware of, says Chicka Elloy, a nearly 10-year remote working veteran and , director of global talent management at BCD Travel, one of the top 100 companies for remote jobs.
+Now, with COVID-19 requiring many companies around the world to make the switch to remote work, more companies than ever are need to learn how to operate virtually.
+Given this new reality of a modern, physically disconnected workforce, there are two key issues to be aware of, says Chicka Elloy, a nearly 10-year remote working veteran and Director of Global Talent Management at BCD Travel, one of the top 100 companies for remote jobs.

 “The first is trust…and the second thing is communication,” he explains.
 Ellow speaks from experience as an employee who has written advice for remote workers and as an HR leader for a 13,000-strong workforce with nearly 30% of employees working remotely worldwide and 64% working remotely in the U.S.